Meredith Scott Lynn

-Meredith Scott Lynn (born March 8, 1970) is an American actress, producer, and director, best known as Anne in ‘’Days of Our Lives’’ (2012–2017).
+Meredith Scott Lynn is an American actress, producer, and director, best known as Anne in Days of Our Lives (2012–2017).

 Early life

-Lynn's mother is a former teacher.

-Lynn attended the High School of Performing Arts in New York City.
+Lynn was born 8 March 1970 in Brooklyn, New York.

-Career
+Career in entertainment

 In the 1980s, Lynn's entertainment career began with appearances in the final two episodes of The Facts of Life.

-Lynn has over 60 film and television credits.
+She has over 60 film and television credits.

+Career in literacy

-Lynn became the founder and CEO of WRiTE BRAiN BOOKS.
+Lynn is the founder and CEO of WRiTE BRAiN BOOKS, supplying literacy-through-writing supplemental products to K-12 schools.